greenled/portainer-stack-utils/README.md

 ## How to use

-Two scripts are included: `deploy.sh` and `undeploy.sh`.
+Two scripts are included: `deploy` and `undeploy`.
 Both scripts use the following environment variables to connect to the portainer instance:

 - `PORTAINER_USER` (string): Username
 - `PORTAINER_PASSWORD` (string): Password